 2 t. black pepper

-1 t. thyme
+1 t. dried thyme

-1 t. rosemary
+1 t. dried rosemary

-1 t. basil
+1 t. dried basil

-1 t. oregano
+1 t. dried oregano

-9. Simmer until warmed through.
+6. Simmer until warmed through.
 Serve and enjoy!

 Shared at: Crumbs & Chaos, Butter Believer, Healthy Home Economist, The Prairie Homestead, Make Ahead Meals for Busy Moms, Lines Across My Face, Skip to My Lou, The Girl Creative, Home Savvy A to Z, DIY Home Sweet Home, Sarahndipities, 11th Heaven’s Homemaking Haven, Marvelous Messy, Delightfully Dowling, Kelly the Kitchen Kop, Whole New Mom, Real Food Forager, Everyday Tastes, A Little Bit of Spain in Iowa, A Delightful Home, Momnivore’s Dilemma, Hartke is Online, Vintage Wannabee, Blessed With Grace, Juliecache, At Home With K, Confessions of A Stay-At-Home-Mom, Simply Gluten & Sugar Free, Rook No. 17, Raising Homemakers, Women Living Well, Blue Cricket Design, The King’s Court IV, We Are That Family, Frugally Sustainable, Gluten Free Homemaker, Crystal & Comp, Sugar & Dots, The Stuff of Success, Day2Day Joys, The Thrifty Home, This Chick Cooks, The Nourishing Gourmet, Simply Sweet Home, Life As Mom, Whipperberry, Real Food Whole Health, Shabby Nest, Fingerprints on the Fridge, Premeditated Leftovers, Real Food Freaks, Creation Corner, Mom Trends, Serenity Now, Nourishing Treasures, Tip Junkie, Coastal Charm, Whipperberry, Far Above Rubies, Celebrating Family, Food Renegade, Chef In Training, Flour Me With Love, The Modest Mom Blog, Growing Home, Living Oil Lady, Deep Roots at Home, Raising Mighty Arrows, Our Simple Country Life, Comfy in the Kitchen, Little Natural Cottage, Our Simple Farm, S8KWRMQSPRH9